arnhemcr/financial/README.md

 ## Program mrglent

-Mrglent filters multiple Ledger financial journals containing entries, also known as transactions.
+Mrglent filters multiple Ledger financial journals containing entries, also known as transactions, into one journal.
 It:
   - removes mirror entries, that have been marked with the transaction code "MT", to avoid double transfers between accounts with journals
   - sorts the remaining entries by date ascending